kinktrails/kinktrails/additional-dares.md

 - Give a compliment... using only fruit metaphors
 - Wear a leaf or flower like an accessory
 - Offer your hand for a surprise sweet treat
+- Truth or Dare!
+But the dice decide who and what
+- Hold a sexy pose of your partner’s choice for 1 minute.
+- Let your partner kiss a spot you choose

 ---